pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 Devices on a private LAN, even one with a reliable Internet connection, tend to have 'local' IP addresses and so cannot use public DNS and SSL certification services.
-We have to do some work.
+We have to do some work:

-Firstly, we need to configure Signal K to operate using SSL.
+1. Configure Signal K to operate using SSL.
    Run 'signalk-server-setup' and enter 'y' in response to the 'Do you want to enable SSL?' prompt.

-We then need to provide the plugin with a persistent data store where it can save push notification subscriptions.
+2. Create a persistent data store where the plugin can save push notification subscriptions.
-The plugin uses the services of a Signal K resources provider and by default is configured to use Signal K's built-in 'resources-provider' plugin.
    Go to the Signal K dashboard and configure the 'Resources Provider (built-in)' plugin to support the 'alarm-manager' custom resource type.

+3. Turn on push notifications.
-Finally, enable 'Push notifications' in the plugin configuration.
+   Enable 'Push notifications' in the plugin configuration.

 At this point the plugin is able to manage subscriptions to the push notification service and can raise push notification when alarm conditions arise.
-Without SSL this feature is only accessible from the Signal K server host, but in the unlikely circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working.
-Opening the plugin's Webapp, click the 'Subscribe' button and allowing notifications from 'localhost' in the ensuing, browser-generated, dialogue.
+Without SSL this feature is only accessible from the Signal K server host, but in the circumstance that you have a UI and web-browser on the same device as your Signal server then you can check that things are working by opening the plugin's Webapp, clicking the 'Subscribe' button and allowing notifications from 'localhost' in the ensuing, browser-generated, dialogue.
-Once subscribed, if you then click the 'Test' button you should receive a push notification which confirms that the plugin is working.
+Once subscribed, if you then click the 'Test' button you should receive a push notification confirming that the plugin is able to communicate with a trusted peer.

-   Repeating this procedure from a device other than the Signal K server will fail because the Signal K server and client are unable to authenticate one-another without Internet access and the benefits that come with 'real' IP addresses.
+Repeating this procedure from a device other than the Signal K server will fail because the Signal K server and client are unable to authenticate one-another using SSL.
-   One way around this problem is to manually provide the required authentication certficates and there are few, mostly esoteric, ways of achieving this.

-4.

 ## Operating principle